Kolawole-Ikeoluwa-Joshua/azure-webinfra-stac/README.md

 ## 4. Additional Notes

 This deployment creates a basic web application infrastructure.
-Modify the code for specific needs (e.g., scaling web VMs).
+Modify the code for specific needs (e.g., scaling web VMs, etc).
 Refer to Azure documentation for detailed configuration options of each resource.

 ## 5. References